dxwid-tech/dxwid-tech/README.md

 ## Projects
 Here are the projects that I have completed and documented:
-- Detection Lab
+- <a href="https://github.com/dxwid-tech/SOC-Analyst-Lab">SOC Analyst Home Lab</a>
-- SOC Automation Project
+- <a href="https://github.com/dxwid-tech/SOC-Analyst-Lab">Active Directory Home Lab</a>

 ## Skills